jon-jacky/home/commonplace.md

   that once he'd got her home he didn't want her any longer. ...

   *Eric Clapton* is the story of an alcoholic before it is the story of a musician ...
-His relationship with alcohol is the principal relationship of his life: however much he thought he wanted Pattie, the only thing he couldn't live without was alcohol.
+His relationship with drink is the principal relationship of his life: however much he thought he wanted Pattie, the only thing he couldn't live without was alcohol.
 Pattie made the same mistake in believing she was marrying a rock star, when in fact she was marrying